Read “’Twas the Night Before Christmas”.

 The Day in Detail:

 Mrs. C says: We love the traditions of Christmas Eve and repeating them year on year.
-So there are few changes in our recommendations for viewing, listening and reading today.
+So there are few changes in our recommendations for viewing, listening and reading today…maybe just the odd tweak or two.
 But, of course, you may have favourites of your own to enjoy.
 Either way, let’s keep our traditions alive and pass them on through the generations.

-Whatever the enchantment of Christmas Eve holds, be it last-minute wrapping, dropping by to visit friends, welcoming family, going to church or putting out sherry and mince pies for Father Christmas, we hope you can find just a few minutes of quiet time to read Clement C. Moore’s classic poem “‘Twas the Night Before Christmas”.
+Whatever the enchantment of Christmas Eve holds, be it last-minute wrapping, celebrating with family, taking in a church service or putting out sherry and mince pies for Father Christmas, we hope you can find just a few minutes of quiet time to read Clement C. Moore’s classic poem “‘Twas the Night Before Christmas”.
 It’s also known as “A Visit from St Nicholas” and was first published anonymously in 1823.
 The poem taps into the very heart and soul of Christmas Eve excitement and anticipation for children young and old.

 Ed Elf: I love when you read it to me late on Christmas Eve.
 I like it so much I don’t even mind when you slur your words.

 Mrs. C: Cheeky elf.
+His tradition is to use that joke every year.
 It’s a small sherry at most…maybe two.
 Another must for us on Christmas Eve is to tune in to one of the atmospheric and beautiful services from King’s College, Cambridge.
 Their famous Festival of Nine Lessons and Carols is on BBC Radio4 at 3pm and Carols from King’s is shown later the same day on BBC2.
-Listen or watch – but please try not to miss.
+Listen or watch, but please try not to miss.
 My mind wanders to dear family and friends as I’m listening, especially ones I won’t be seeing this Christmas.
-Making a call, sending a text or emailing those people today will show them they are in your thoughts.
+Making a call, sending a text, emailing or even Zooming those people today will show them they are in your thoughts.

 On a practical level, don’t forget to defrost food you may need for the next couple of days – mince pies, desserts and the like.
 If you’ve gone for a frozen turkey, that should be defrosting by now.
 Check our Food & Drink page if you’re in a defrosting turkey panic.
 If you are cooking a turkey, it’s likely you’re hosting Christmas dinner.
 Setting the Christmas table today will save so much time tomorrow, assuming pets or children are not about to get their mitts on your perfect arrangement in the meantime.